thirtytwoten/looper/README.md

-# looper
+# LOOPER

 ### Description

 Looper is a peer-to-peer music creation web application that utilizes the Web Audio API and WebRTC.
-Looper was created by Ibtehaj Alzahrani, Emeka Arene, Golder Kamuzora, and Bethany Sumner as a class project for CS6675: Advanced Internet Computing Systmes and Application Development, taught by Professor Ling Liu at Georgia Tech.
+Looper was created by Ibtehaj Alzahrani, Emeka Arene, Golder Kamuzora, and Bethany Sumner as a class project for CS6675: Advanced Internet Computing Systems and Application Development, taught by Professor Ling Liu at Georgia Tech.

 ### How to Run